SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 **Convenience functions, to get a subregion out of a specified raster in one step**

+.. py:class:: Region

 	.. py:method:: get(somePart)

     	Select a part of the given Region based on `somePart`

     	:param somePart: a constant as Region.CONSTANT or an integer between 200 and 999 (see below)

     	:return: a new Region created from the given part